How to Cut Corners and Get Bounded Convex Curvature: Introduction

-Using our algorithm for bounded convex curvature, we are able to identify the maximum area that can be removed by the tool such that the toolpath has bounded curvature in general.
+Using our algorithm for bounded convex curvature, we are able to identify the toolpath of bounded curvature that will remove the most material, as follows.
 First we compute the above set $\PP$ which is the inwards offset of $S$ by $r$.
 The boundary $\partial\PP$ can be computed from the Voronoi diagram of $\partial S$ \cite{held1998voronoi}.
-Clearly the toolpath has to stay inside $\PP$.
-We now note that every concave part of $\partial \PP$ has curvature at most $1/r\leq 1$.
-Next we use our algorithm to find the maximum subset $\QQ\subseteq \PP$ of bounded convex curvature, see Figure \ref{beforeAfterRounding}.
-The area cut away as $\tool$ follows $\partial\QQ$ is the unique maximum subset that can be cut out of $S$ using a tool with radius $r\geq 1$ and such that the toolpath has bounded convex curvature.
-However, all concave arcs and vertices on $\partial\QQ$ stem from $\PP$ which has concave curvature at most $1/r\leq 1$.
-It follows that using the toolpath $\partial\QQ$, we cut out the maximum subset of $S$ under the condition that the toolpath has bounded curvature in general.
-This also implies that we remove the maximum subset of the thin layer of material close to the pocket boundary $\partial S$.
+As stated before, the toolpath has to stay inside $\PP$.
+We now note that every concave part of $\partial\PP$ has curvature at most $1/r\leq 1$, as the concave parts of $\partial\PP$ stem from inwards offsets of concave parts of $\partial S$.
+Hence, $\PP$ has bounded concave curvature.
+Next we use our algorithm to find the maximum subset $\QQ=\round(\PP)\subseteq \PP$ of bounded convex curvature; see Figure~\ref{beforeAfterRounding}.
+The material cut away as $\tool$ follows $\partial\QQ$ is the unique maximum subset that can be cut out of $S$ using a tool with radius $r\geq 1$ and such that $\QQ$ has bounded convex curvature.
+However, all concave arcs and concave vertices of $\partial\QQ$ are also in $\partial\PP$, and $\PP$ has bounded concave curvature, so $\QQ$ has bounded convex \emph{and} concave curvature.
+It follows that using the toolpath $\partial\QQ$, we remove the maximum subset of the thin layer of material close to the pocket boundary $\partial S$ while respecting the curvature restriction. \\